 The program did find a few iCloud backups.
 To take a look at them, just click the “Download” button, choose the file types you want, and you’ll be able to access those files.

-Test 2: Recovering data from an iPad with dr.fone for iOS
+Test 2: Recovering data from an iPad with Dr.Fone for iOS

-Note: I used an iPad 4 (16GB) for this test.
+Note: I used an iPad (16GB) for this test.
 To simplify your reading experience, I only tested the “Recover from iOS device” mode because the other two modes were explored in Test 1 above.

+Once I connected my iPad to my Mac, I opened up dr.fone and clicked the “Data Recovery” module.
+The program detected my iPad without any issues, as you can see in the screenshot below.
 I clicked the dark blue “Start” button and a scan started.
 The process took about seven minutes to complete.
 Note: it seems the development team has resolved the status bar issue.
-Six months ago, I was testing version 6 and the program kept getting stuck on 99% during the scan.
-In version 8, the one I'm testing now, that issue did not recur.
+Six months ago, I was testing an earlier version and the program kept getting stuck on 99% during the scan.
+In this version, that issue did not recur.

 I opened the folder containing those recovered photos…looking good!
 However, I noticed there was an issue regarding the file size.
 As you can see from the screenshot below (pay attention to the Size volume), the size of those saved images were all less than 100KB — which definitely looks weird, because the actual size of a photo taken on my iPad is a few Megabytes (MBs).
 Clearly, the quality of recovered photos is NOT the same as the originals.

 Also, I had another interesting find: Aren’t those photos still on my iPad?
-I checked -- turns out I was right.
-The photos dr.fone found are all existing pictures on my device.
+I checked — turns out I was right.
+The photos Dr.Fone found are all existing pictures on my device.

-Therefore, in order to test whether or not the program really works to rescue deleted files on an iPad, I deleted 23 pictures and videos off the Photos app on my iPad 4 and made sure they got erased from “Recently Deleted” under Albums.
+Therefore, in order to test whether or not the program really works to rescue deleted files on an iPad, I deleted 23 pictures and videos off the Photos app on my iPad and made sure they got erased from “Recently Deleted” under Albums.
 I also removed some unimportant contacts just to add a bit of complexity.

-Below is a shot of scanning in process.
+Then I deselected the “Existing Data on the Device” option and clicked Start.
+Here is a screenshot of the scanning in process.
 It took almost the same amount of time for the process to complete.

 And the result?
 Only a few Safari bookmarks were found and listed there, and I’ve no idea when I deleted them.
 What surprised me most is that none of my deleted photos, videos, and contacts were found. dr.fone definitely failed this test.

-To test the program, I made up some contacts, text messages, calls, pictures, and etc. on a Samsung Galaxy S3 which I then deleted.
+To test the program, I made up some contacts, text messages, calls, pictures, and etc. on a Samsung Galaxy which I then deleted.
 To give the program the best possible scenario, I scanned the smartphone right after deleting the data to lower the probability of it being overwritten.

 Note: Despite this program being marketed for Android, it does not work on all Android devices.
 To check whether your device is compatible with dr.fone, use the trial version first.
 Alternatively, you can check here to see if your device model is supported.

-The startup window of dr.fone shows many features to choose from.
+The startup window of Dr.Fone shows many features to choose from.
 You need to be connected to the internet when using a feature for the first time since the program will need to download additional files.

-We’ll test out the data recovery feature of dr.fone, although for it to work we’ll have to configure the smartphone.
-USB debugging must be enabled to allow dr.fone to make changes to the device.
+We’ll test out the data recovery feature of Dr.Fone, although for it to work we’ll have to configure the smartphone.
+USB debugging must be enabled to allow Dr.Fone to make changes to the device.
 The process looks different on each device model, but the instructions should be very similar.